Lavender and poppy seed soap recipe

 With more focus on the importance of hand-washing than ever before, you might be wondering how to make soap at home.
 The good news is, it couldn’t be easier.

 This simple ‘melt-and-pour’ method incorporates hydrating goat’s milk, fragrant dried lavender and a handful of exfoliating poppy seeds.
-Liberally lather on to your hands and body to get skin looking smooth and supple for the summer season ahead.
+Liberally lather on to your hands and body to get skin looking smooth and supple.

 How to make soap at home